-By: Samy Hanna, PhD, PE. – Consultant
+By: Samy Hanna, PhD, PE – Consultant

-This is typically used in photon therapy for treatment photon energies between 4 and 6 MV.
+This is typically used in photon therapy for treatment photon energies between 4 and 6 MeV.
 On the other hand, in higher energy machines, the LINACs, which are longer, are located in the machine’s gantry parallel to the gantry axis of rotation, as shown in Figure 1(b).
-An intricate beam transport system is then used to transport the electron beam from the accelerator to the treatment head.
+For external beam radiation, an intricate beam transport system is then used to transport the electron beam from the accelerator to the treatment head.
 This configuration is usually used in RT machines delivering both X-ray or electron beams and at multiple energies up to 25 MeV.

 S. Hanna.
 “RF Linear Accelerators for Medical and Industrial Applications”, Artech House Publishing, 2012.